-Oscillator configuration
+Oscillator Configuration

-There are two oscillator circuits in HT82K68E.
+There are two oscillator circuits in the microcontroller.
 Both are designed for system clocks; the RC oscillator and the Crystal oscillator, which are determined by mask options.
 No matter what oscillator type is selected, the signal provides the system clock.
 The HALT mode stops the system oscillator and resists the external signal to conserve power.